About my ticket

 What is the difference between Aeroplan Family Sharing and transferring points?

-Members in an Aeroplan Family Sharing pool can combine points without transfer fees and make redemptions from the shared balance at no additional cost.
+Aeroplan Family Sharing enables family members to combine their points, without transfer fees, and make redemptions from the shared balance at no additional cost.
+Learn more about Aeroplan Family Sharing here.

 If you wish to transfer points to another Aeroplan Member, you can do so at any time for a fee.
 If you are part of a family sharing pool, the transfer will come from the total pool balance and not your individual account.